 Bio: Aaron Fiskradatz is a theatre artist, educator, and technician from the Twin Cities.
 He collaborates with artists in the disability community through Upstream Arts, and is an active theatre teaching artist for youth.
 As a freelance artist, he works as an actor, writer, director, and puppeteer.
 In 2020, he began assisting theatres and other organizations in their moves to live streaming platforms.
 He holds a BA in Theatre Arts from the University of Minnesota.
 Visit his website at https://fiskradatz.com and read more about Aaron on Creative Exchange.

-"I can help artists with public art engagement, visualizing next steps in their career paths, mapping out how to become a career artist, grants and funding resources, and social media."
+"I can advise artists on public art engagement, visualizing next steps in their career paths, mapping out how to become a career artist, grants and funding resources, and social media."

 Bio: A Puerto Rican native of South Minneapolis, Candida Gonzalez is passionate about arts education, community engagement through the arts and equitable arts access.
 They have worked as an arts program coordinator, curator, arts integration educator, co-founded a national public art business in 2016 and now works as an arts consultant and independent artist.
 They enjoy helping artists visualize and reach for the next steps in their careers.
 Read more about Candida on Creative Exchange.